bcartwri96/chiia/README.md

 it's on a hobby plan) which is fine for what we're currently doing, but I don't think Susan will want to wait ~20 seconds for her webpage to load normally!
 After a little while of inactivity on a heroku hobby plan, the webserver dyno (remember a dyno is an abstraction of a web service like an apache server etc.) will simply go to sleep and when a user interupts that with a request, it can take some time to get started again!

+# Policies

+## What might we do if people are sick or otherwise occupied and can't work?
+1. Confirm the member is _in fact_ unable to work.
+2. If true, then we reassess our MVP.
+Tasks which are not critical are removed from the queue for this coming week; tasks which have other dependencies that the occupied member was doing are prioritised immediately to another person, while unnecessary tasks are left to future weeks.
+3. Priority is to ensure that the MVP is complete, so we reduce the amount of time other members spend on those tasks which aren't required while important tasks are scheduled earlier to _reduce_ *risk*.
+4. Client informed to ensure they're onboard with the changes to the project because in the end it's them who suffer from changes to what we can fit in!

+## What about a lack of work?
+1. Chat to the person who is not working and ask them how to fix it/ what we can be doing to help
+2. Encourage them to think carefully about what they can and cannot handle
+3. If unresponsive to further prompting, then bring up with tutor.

 # CHIIA-DB